-- This course is the core course offered by the Collaborative Program in Addiction Studies (CoPAS).
-The Collaborative Program has been established to integrate graduate education in the field of addictions across departments in the School of Graduate Studies.
+- This course is the core course offered by the Collaborative Specialization in Addiction Studies (CoPAS).
+The Collaborative Specialization has been established to integrate graduate education in the field of addictions across departments in the School of Graduate Studies.

-- Graduate departments participating in CoPAS are: Adult Education, Community Development & Counselling Psychology; Anthropology; Biomedical Engineering; Criminology; Information Studies; Institute for Medical Science; Pharmacology; Pharmaceutical Sciences; Psychology; Public Health Sciences; Social Work; and Sociology.
+- Graduate departments participating in CoPAS are: Applied Psychology and Human Development; Criminology; Institute for Medical Science; Pharmacology; Pharmaceutical Sciences; Psychology; Psychological Clinical Science; Public Health Sciences; Social Work; and Sociology.

 By the end of the term, students will:

 - Have a broad base of knowledge concerning the addictions, including the use and abuse of alcohol, tobacco and other psychoactive drugs, and gambling.

 - Have been exposed to addictions from the perspectives of several disciplines.